Time Evolution within a Comoving Window: Scaling of signal fronts and magnetization plateaus after a local quench in quantum spin chains: Introduction

-In this letter we present a method to simulate the propagation of local signals on an infinite chain using MPS time evolution, without any finite size effects distorting the signal front.
-We study the time evolution of the Transverse Field Ising (TFI) model \cite{Calabrese11,Calabrese07,Dutta10,IgloiRieger00,Rieger11,Divakaran11,Platini05,Platini07,Karevski02,Rossini09,Rossini11,Schuricht12,Foini11} and of the XXZ spin $\frac{1}{2}$ chain \cite{Barmettler09,Barmettler10,Ganahl12,Langer09,Langer11,Lancaster10,Foster11,Pereira08,Gobert05} after a local quantum quench up to large times.
-We find distinct magnetization plateaus \cite{Hunyadi04,Gobert05}, reminiscent of the plateaus observed in equilibrium frustrated spin chains as a function of magnetic field \cite{Hardy04,Heidr07,Michaud10,Strecka03,Okunishi03,Schmidt06,Gazza06, Vekua06}.
-In our case the plateaus develop over time in the longitudinal magnetization close to the signal front.
-Their heights and positions scale algebraically with time in the TFI model to high precision.
+In this paper we present a simple method to simulate the propagation of local signals on an infinite chain using MPS time evolution, without any finite size effects distorting the signal front.
+For related approaches to boundary effects, see \cite{phien-infinite,phien-moving,Osborne,preprints}.
+We study the time evolution of the Transverse Field Ising (TFI) model and of the spin-$1/2$ XXZ chain after \textit{local} quantum quenches up to large times, which were not accessible before using conventional MPS techniques.
+In both models we observe distinct magnetization plateaus developing over time close to the signal front similar to the case of TB fermions \cite{Antal99,Hunyadi04,Eisler13}, and which also exhibit similar asymptotic scaling.
+Surprisingly we find an exact agreement at all times and positions between the magnetization in the TFI model and the density of TB fermions for a particular type of signal.
+For the XXZ chain we observe interaction effects between individual plateaus, which can be tuned via the model parameters.

-For our method we consider a general spin chain of infinite size, with finite range interactions, initially prepared in a state, such as the ground state, which is {translationally invariant} for sites $x>x_0$ to the right of some site $x_0$.
-At time zero, the system is excited by a quantum quench like one or more spin flips at sites $x\le x_0$ or a modification of the Hamiltonian at $x\le x_0$.
-For finite range interactions it is known from the Lieb-Robinson bound \cite{lieb-rob} that wave fronts generated by such quenches can only propagate with a characteristic maximum velocity $\vmax$, i.e. within a "light cone" even in a non-relativistic system, as recently also seen experimentally \cite{Cheneau12}.
-Any correlations beyond the light cone are exponentially suppressed at increasing distance with a length scale of at most the correlation length \cite{lieb-rob}.
+For our method we consider a spin chain of infinite size with nearest neighbour interactions, initially prepared in a state -- such as the ground state -- which is translation invariant for sites $n>n_0$ to the right of some site $n_0$.
+At time zero, the system is excited by a quantum quench like one or more spin flips at sites $n\le n_0$ or a modification of the Hamiltonian at $n\le n_0$.
+For local interactions it is known from the Lieb-Robinson bound \cite{lieb-rob,barthel12} that wave fronts generated by such quenches can at most propagate with a characteristic maximum velocity $\vmax$, i.e. within a "light cone" even in a non-relativistic system as recently also seen experimentally \cite{Cheneau12}.
+Any correlations beyond the light cone are exponentially suppressed.
+In the following we will consider right moving signals for the sake of concreteness.